Kevin-learner/SocialRobotGroup.io/portfolio/portfolio.md

 ### Senarios
+For the interaction between users and robots to be appropriate and sustainable, it is necessary to reduce the influence of uncertainty and negative emotions.
+Therefore, in addition to the robot's own understanding ability of semantics, it is also necessary to consider different scenarios where users have varying levels of trust in the robot.
+[Miller Linda , Kraus Johannes , Babel Franziska , Baumann Martin, "More Than a Feeling—Interrelation of Trust Layers in Human-Robot Interaction and the Role of User Dispositions and State Anxiety," 2021 Vol12 Frontiers in Psychology, doi:10.3389/fpsyg.2021.592711](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2021.592711
+)
 #### Low user trust/low robot understanding:
 70-year-old Bob was influenced by science fiction movies and believed that robots were villains who would rule the earth, so he did not trust and was afraid of robots.
 Bob felt uncomfortable in his heart and sat on the sofa, holding his chest and breathing, but did not speak.
 The robot could not recognize the meaning of Bob's subtle movements and thought that Bob was dancing, and began to ask Bob if he needed to play music to accompany him.